Review of the Tunze Osmolator 3155

 Next in line for the Auto Top Off roundup is the Tunze Osmolator 3155.
 According to Tunze, the Osmolator system was the first auto top off system introduced to the industry.
 Originally announced at Interzoo (the largest pet trade show) Tunze ran into initial resistance.
 Not because the concept was a poor one but people originally felt it just wasn't a necessary product.
 Today we realize how important having a consistent salinity really is.

 The Tunze 3155 is another auto top off system that is entirely unique.
-It is the only widely available auto top off system that uses an optical eye for levelcontrol (actually it’s the only one I know of) and utilizes a float switch as an emergency backup.
+It is the only widely available auto top off system that uses an optical eye for level control (actually it’s the only one I know of) and utilizes a float switch as an emergency backup.
 The Osmolator 3155 is sold as a complete kit, with sensors, controller, tubing, and pump all included.
-For the vast majority of applications you will not need to purchase any additional parts.
+For the vast majority of applications, you will not need to purchase any additional parts.

 The heart of the system revolves around the optical eye of the Osmolator.
 The optical eye is the primary sensor that activates the unit when it detects a low water level.
-The sensor has no moving parts which makes it far less susceptible to malfunction.
+The sensor has no moving parts which make it far less susceptible to malfunction.
 No friction and wear and tear of mechanical parts.
-It utilizes an infrared sensor detect the water level.
+It utilizes an infrared sensor to detect the water level.
 The sensor is one of the most accurate sensors used for auto top off systems with a resolution of about 1mm, which is a tiny level drop.
 This would make it well suited to dosing kalkwasser in most systems.

 The brains of the Osmolator 3155 is the 5017 Water Level Controller.
 The 5017 takes the input from the two sensors (main optical eye sensor and the emergency backup) and controls the included top off pump.
 The small controller measures only 4.25” wide, 2.5” tall, and 1” thick.
 The 5017 has 4 LED indicators.
 A “Too Low” indicator that activates when a low water condition is detected, a “Pump on” indicator that lights when the pump is activated, a “Level” indicator that lights when the system is at the right water level, and lastly a “Too high” indicator that lights up if the emergency float switch is activated.
 The too high light will also be accompanied by an audible alarm that, trust me, you can’t miss.
-The LED indicators are pretty straight forward but I will point out that because the LED’s are surface mounted to the circuit board, which is located a little ways from the front cover of the controller, if you’re not looking at the controller straight on it might appear that a different indicator light is actually active.
+The LED indicators are pretty straightforward but I will point out that because the LED’s are surface mounted to the circuit board, which is located a little ways from the front cover of the controller, if you’re not looking at the controller straight on it might appear that a different indicator light is actually active.
 It’s not really a big deal, just don’t panic that the “Too high” light is on when really you’re just looking at the unit from above.

 Once a low water level has been detected the controller waits 5 seconds to ensure that the water level is still low.
 This is to make sure the low water level is the result of an actual low water level and not the result of a ripple in the water surface or similar situation.
 Once the system recognizes that the water level is in fact low it will activate the Osmolator pump.
 The Osmolator has a failsafe that will turn the pump off in the event it runs for 10 minutes.
 This would work to both save the tank and floors in the event there is a leak, but also disable the Osmolator if your top off container is empty (and prevent the pump from running dry).